 The student will apply the nursing process in providing evidence-based interventions to individuals with common nursing care needs in supervised settings.
 Emphasis is on health promotion, risk reduction, disease prevention and intervention to clients with health care problems that are high volume with well established nursing interventions.
 Concepts of nutrition, communication, human diversity, spirituality and pharmacology are integrated into the course.
-2.5 hours Theory, 10 hours clinical/lab.
+2.5 Theory, 10 Clinical/lab.
 (Fall)

-NURS 316 Gerontological Nursing
+NURS 316 Gerontological Nursing 2 hours

-Prerequisite: All Level II nursing courses.
+Prerequisites: All Level II nursing courses.

 This is a study of the nursing care of the older adult based upon the American Association of Colleges of Nursing Baccalaureate Competencies and the National Gerontological Nursing Association Core Curriculum for Gerontological Nursing.
 The student will learn theory and application related to normal aging, health promotion, disease/disability prevention, and other evidence-based practices.
-2 hours Theory.
+2 Theory.
 (Fall)